SiulRek/CodeAcceleratorKit/tasks/management/support_files/CHEATSHEET.md

 ### 2. Automatic Prompt Task

 **Description:**
-The `AutomaticPromptTask` is designed to generate automatic prompts based on macro statements retrieved from the macro field or a string passed as an argument.
-These prompts are typically queries that can be saved to a file, optionally copied to the clipboard, or sent to ChatGPT for further processing.
+The `AutomaticPromptTask` is designed to create dynamic prompts based on macro statements provided either through the macro field or as a string argument.
+These prompts can serve various purposes, such as generating queries, automating tasks, or facilitating further processing.
+The generated prompts can be saved to a file, optionally copied to the clipboard (as configured in [configs.json](./profile/configs.json)), or sent directly to ChatGPT via macro.

 Optional arguments should be provided as Python literals enclosed in parentheses, separated by commas (e.g., `(True, "string", 1, [1, 2, 3])`).
 If no arguments are specified, the task will use default values.
 Default values are either explicitly defined or empty for data types such as lists, tuples, or dictionaries.